Chrissiku/Conferencing-webiste/README.md

 # Project Name : Coder international summit

-> This is my fist capstone project for the end module one in `Microverse` program.
-Note that this website is based on an online website for a conference. `Microverse` provide some design guidelines for me to create this website, but I personalize the content to be `coder interational summit` that is internation summit of all code writers (designers, developers,..) and happens each 2 years.
+> This website is based on an online website for a conference.
+This Coder international summit concerns all writings of international coders (backend developers, frontend developers, full-datck developers,...).
+Is a summit that takes place every 2 years and they can meet to share updates on technology trends (web technology).
-> - Note yet avialable on the web.
+> - Note that this project is not yet hosted and is for education purpose.
 >
 > In order to achieve this activity I used some resources and technologies listed below :